d3xt3r0/SparkleNotes/README.md

 - [x] Some lag when handling big .md files with images
 - [x] Scroll bar
 - [x] option to hide the markdown view
+- [x] Expand the text editor view ?
-    - [ ] Expand the text editor view ?
+- [ ] Zoom in on the text editor view